 Q. I have recently published with you and would like to organize a book signing/launch event.
-Can you support this and how?
+Are you able to support this and, if so, how?

-A. We can send you a number of copies at special event discount as well as promotional material such as flyers and catalogs.
-However to ensure these reach you on time for the event, please contact Javier Rodriguez (firstname.lastname@example.org) at least six weeks advance.
+A. We can send you a number of copies at a special event discount as well as promotional material such as flyers and catalogs.
+However, to ensure these reach you on time for the event, please contact Javier Rodriguez (firstname.lastname@example.org) at least six weeks in advance.

 Q. Do you have control over Amazon (or other reseller) prices?

 A. The prices we charge resellers of our books do not usually change.
 Amazon's retail prices vary frequently and are out of our control.
-They are most likely algorithmically determined and correspond to their marketing strategies and have no straightforward interpretation.
+They are most likely algorithmically determined and correspond to their marketing strategies.

 Q. I represent an academic society/association and we are holding a conference next month.
 Would you be able to provide some books for display and associated marketing material?

-A. We are happy to provide marketing materials and a few copies of our books to conferences where we expect they will be appreciated.
+A. We are happy to provide marketing materials and a few copies of relevant titles to conferences where we expect they will be appreciated.
 Please contact Javier Rodriguez (email@example.com) for details.

 Q. Do you offer discounts to academic societies?

-A. Yes, as a part of a special partnership offering preferential publication arrangements and high discounts for society members in return for advertising space and other promotion possibilities.
+A. Yes, we may provide discounts as a part of a special partnership that would offer preferential publication arrangements and high discounts for society members in return for advertising space and other promotion possibilities.
 Please contact Javier Rodriguez (firstname.lastname@example.org) for details.

 A. We are generally flexible about reusability subject to terms and conditions (also mentioned in your contract).
-For more information see section on Personal Archiving in our dedicated Resources for Authors page.
+For more information see the section on Self Archiving in our dedicated Resources for Authors page.

 Q. I would like to quote a passage / reuse an image from a Vernon Press book.
 The quotation will appear in another scholarly (peer reviewed) publication.
 How do I request permission?

-A. It depends on who is the copyright holder.
+A. It depends on who the copyright holder is.
 You can find out if copyright is held by Vernon Press or by the author in the title page of each of our books.
-If the author holds copyright you should contact them, asking for permission.
-If we hold copyright, then you have our permission to quote passages from Vernon Press books to be quoted, provided they do not exceed 500 words (collectively) provided that a full and correct bibliographic reference is made.
+If the author holds copyright you should contact them to ask for permission.
+If we hold copyright, we allow passages from Vernon Press books to be quoted, provided they do not exceed 500 words (collectively) and that a full and correct bibliographic reference is given.
 This applies only for quotations (or other copyrighted elements) reused in a scholarly (peer reviewed) publication.
 For images, please refer directly to the source of the image to find out who the copyright holder is.
 It may be that the copyright holder is neither the author nor Vernon Press in which case you would need to speak directly with the relevant contact.